-The following post is based on a speech given at Stemettes’ 3rd birthday celebrations by Yasmine Dankwah, who is currently a Student to Stemette (STS) sherpee.
-STS aims to inspire young women into STEM careers by connecting them with a woman in industry who actively mentors them over the course of four months.
+The following post is based on a speech given at Stemettes’ 3rd birthday celebrations by Yasmine Dankwah, who is currently a Student to Stemette (STS) Sherpee.
+STS aims to inspire young women into STEM careers by connecting them with a woman in the industry who actively mentors them over four months.
 The programme is supported by Deutsche Bank.

 However, when going into Deutsche Bank where the ‘Sherpa/Sherpee’ matching event was held, I quickly found out speaking was going to be a prominent occurrence and getting my ideas across was something I had always found difficult to do.

-She really encourages me to take all the opportunities I have given, and ensures that I enjoy and engage with my experience, simply by just…speaking.
+She encourages me to take all the opportunities I have been given, and ensures that I enjoy and engage with my experience, simply by just…speaking.

-Throughout my Student to Stemette journey (which is still continuing), I found out that:
+Throughout my Student to Stemette journey (which is continuing), I found out that:

 - One, I did not want to be a coder, nor have anything to do with Python, instead UX design seemed to appeal more to me;

 - Two, developers do talk to people- it’s a large part of their job, (of any job in fact!).
 And it is essentially, by using your voice that confidence can be built; and